 But the end goal is to have customers use the HoloLens to design their kitchens from their house.

-“What we’re ultimately aiming toward is having a couple be able to design their kitchen together in mixed reality from their own home,” Nel says.
+“What we’re ultimately aiming toward is having a couple be able to design their kitchen together in mixed reality from their own home,” Nel said.

-A Microsoft media relations spokesperson tells VRScout they “do not have statements to share about the partnership with Pinterest” at this time.
+When asked about the Pinteresting partnership a Microsoft media relations spokesperson told VRScout they “do not have statements to share about the partnership with Pinterest” at this time.